Ready for your next challenge?

 A little bit about us

 Founded in 2011, CookiesHQ is a growing software development consultancy in Bristol, UK.
-Our team consists of backend and frontend developers, a UI designer, two project managers, a head of marketing as well as the two founders.
+Our team consists of back end and front end developers, a UI designer, three project managers, a head of marketing as well as the two founders.

 Since 2011 we’ve grown organically by treating our staff and client with the highest respect, openness and standards.
-This is the main reason why our clients stay with us over multiple years.
+This is how we’ve built a strong customer base who have been growing with us for many years.

 Early on, we decided to offer everyone working at CookiesHQ the opportunity to work from any location they choose, as a one-off or on a regular basis, whether it’s the office, home, their favourite coffee shop or a different country.